Welcome to the Kosmos Society!

-The Scholars tab takes you to a page that lists blog posts featuring video conversations with visiting scholars recorded during Open House events.
+The Videos/Open House tab takes you to a page that lists blog posts featuring video conversations with visiting scholars recorded during Open House events.

 Community members’ activities

 If you enjoy online discussions, log in, then click the Forums tab; it will take you to the Kosmos Society discussions, under various categories.

 In order to read or participate in the forums you will need to log in.
 You can then navigate through and read the discussions already going on, or join or start new conversations.
 When you first join, feel free to introduce yourself at the New Members forum.
 Then go on with the subject of your interest, be it either a reply or a new topic.

 The Forums are a great place to have conversations on primary content, or on secondary sources, or to begin new topics and projects.
 It is hoped that the community will collaborate on research projects together and help each other in our quests to engage with the content of the primary literature.